MoTTTT/podzone/docs/externalServices.md

 1. Updating of the DynDns host to IP mappings is managed by the fibre router
 1. The https certificate is managed using certbot on bukit

 There are a number of these services that are implemented in such a way that they represent a single point of failure.
 This is not avoidable in the case of functionality provided by the fibre router.
-So in order to get the most

-acceptable for the fibre router, but all other services need to be highly available.
+All other services can be highly available.

 The following changes are required: